All Episodes

 He doesn't want his middle name to be used.

-And and pretty soon what's going to happen is if we don't shut up or speak up about this, the Democrats are gonna get away with telling Republicans what they can and can't say, to the point that we're not going to be able to say anything, and this is my great fear that people aren't going to have the guts to be critical of Obama on the serious things he deserves to be criticized for, such as his absolute ineptitude and danger on foreign policy, just for one example.
+And this is my great fear that people aren't going to have the guts to be critical of Obama on the serious things he deserves to be criticized for, such as his absolute ineptitude and danger on foreign policy, just for one example.

-So that was Friday night on uh on the O'Reilly factor, me guesting with uh with Laura Ingram.
+So that was Friday night on the O'Reilly factor, me guesting with Laura Ingram.

-Oh, by the way, Mahmood Akh Madinizad is back.
+Oh, by the way, Mahmoud Ahmadinezad is back.

-And uh he uh today dismissed U.S. accusations that his country's training extremists and demanded that the Americans withdraw from Iraq, which is right out of the Obama campaign.
+And he today dismissed U.S. accusations that his country is training extremists and demanded that the Americans withdraw from Iraq, which is right out of the Obama campaign.

-Mahmood Akhmadinizad spoke at a nearly hour-long conference at the end of his visit, and he said that U.S. allegations that Iran's training Shiite militants who target American troops uh and Muslim rivals don't matter to the Iranians.
+Once again, the president of Iran utters Democrat Party talking points, Mahmoud Akhmadinizad, spoke at a nearly hour-long conference at the end of his visit, and he said that U.S. allegations that Iran's training Shiite militants who target American troops and Muslim rivals don't matter to the Iranians.

 We can't count on what they say.

-Anyway, he's out he's urging the U.S. to get out of uh Iraq just as the Democrats are.
+Anyway, he's urging the U.S. to get out of Iraq just as the Democrats are.

 So once again, our enemies line up with the Democrat Party.